 - Spread a little ghee on top.

-- Now, place a tablespoon of filling in the center and bring together the edges.
+- Now, place a tbsp of filling in the center and bring together the edges.

 - Pinch and seal.